BlockchainCommons/torgap/Docs/FAQ.md

 ### What is the Future of Torgap?

 Torgaps can be used anywhere it's useful to partition off a service.
-Doing so will accumulate the privacy, security, and non-correlation advantages implicit in the architectural design.
+Doing so will accumulate the privacy, security, and non-correlation advantages implicitly in the architectural design.

 In the future, Blockchain Commons will continue its experiments with `did:onion` and will also be investigating new possibilities, such as accessing _Lightning Network_ using Torgaps and linking other microservices to the Gordian Wallet.